NIFTy-PPL/JAXbind/paper/paper.md

 Also, all higher order derivatives can be expressed in terms of $f$ and its transpose.
 To make use of these simplifications, `jax_op` provides a special interface for linear functions, supporting higher order derivatives, only requiring an implementation of the function and its transpose.

+# Platforms

+Currently, `jax_op` only has CPU but no GPU support.
+With some expertise on Python bindings for GPU kernels adding GPU support should be fairly simple.
+We especially want to highlight that the interfacing with the JAX automatic differentiation engine is identical for CPU and GPU.

 # Acknowledgements

 We would like to thank Dan Foreman-Mackey for his detailed guide (https://dfm.io/posts/extending-jax/) on connecting C++ code to JAX.